marick/lens2/mostly_words/for_access_novices.md

 In the above code, those two steps are buried inside a lot of bookkeeping code that does the work of constructing each level of the new nested container.
-What really matters are highlighted below: the path and the `MapSet.put` use.
+What really matters is highlighted below: the path into the container and the `MapSet.put` operation.

 ![alt text coming](pics/tidy-scribbled.png)